ntclark/PostScript/Readme.md

 WOW !
 I went absolutely bananas over this new and exciting realm of possibility!

 And here we are 4 decades later - and **STILL** most developers do not leverage this !!
-Well sure, it's great people figured out how to put like functionality grouped in file by file basis - but then don't indicate what that grouping is via file name !?!?
+Well sure, it's great people figured out how to put like functionality grouped in a file by file basis - but then don't indicate what that grouping is via file name !?!?
 To say nothing of the ability to group even higher levels using folders, and *that* is rarely done.
 I mean WTF ?
 Is it THAT hard to organize your sources ?
 Maybe people actually put all the source files in one place because they can't figure out how the environment points to the headers ?

 And, what's with prepending something on file names to indicate, I don't know, where it came from ?
 Something ?
 Are you kidding me ?
 Is there a point to using up space in every file name in the sources for